Minister dodges question on whether ferries at centre of controversy will be delivered on time

 CMAL, the ferries infrastructure body, view the delivery dates as “achievable”.

-Ivan McKee said the Scottish Government was continuing to press the shipyard to “continue to progress the completion of the vessels in the existing time frame”.
+Mr McKee said the Government was continuing to press the shipyard to “continue to progress the completion of the vessels in the existing timeframe”.

-It follows the Scottish Government paying more than £200,000 to a Dutch consultancy firm to tell them how to turn around a scandal hit ferry shipyard.
+It follows the Government paying more than £200,000 to a Dutch consultancy firm to tell them how to turn around a scandal-hit ferry shipyard.

 HaskoningDHV UK Limited was hired to “identify ways to improve the competitiveness” of the Ferguson Marine yard – three years after it was nationalised.